MetaMask/eslint-config/README.md

 all rules of the particular config and its extended configs in a single dictionary.
 When editing a package, always check its rules snapshots after running `yarn lint:fix` to understand which rules changed.

+## Releasing

+The `@metamask/eslint-config` are version-locked.
+If you bump the version of one, you must bump the version of them all.
+When `main` is in a state that you want to release, complete the following steps:

+- Run `yarn create-release-pr <patch|minor|major>`
+  - This will bump the version of all packages and create a PR with a new patch, minor, or major version, per the argument given.
+- Update the changelogs of the packages that changed and push the changelog updates to the release PR
+- Once the release PR is merged, pull `main` and run `yarn publish-all`
+  - This will publish new versions of all packages.